George Dockrell

-George Henry Dockrell (born 22 July 1992) is an Irish cricketer.
-Dockrell is right-handed batsman and slow left-arm orthodox bowler who plays international cricket for Ireland after learning his cricket at Leinster Cricket Club, Dublin.
+George Henry Dockrell (born 22 July 1992) is an Irish cricketer, who plays international cricket for Ireland, having learned his cricket at Leinster Cricket Club, Dublin.
+Known as an all-rounder, Dockrell is a right-handed batsman and slow left-arm orthodox bowler.
 He was a member of the class of 2010 in Gonzaga College, Dublin.
 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
-In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.
+In January 2020, he was one of nineteen players to be awarded a central contract by Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 Early career

 Dockrell has represented Ireland from U-13 level upwards.
 In 2009, Dockrell was part of the 2010 U-19 Cricket World Cup Qualifier winning squad.
 Victory in this tournament allowed Ireland to take part in the 2010 U-19 Cricket World Cup, where Dockrell made his Youth One Day International debut against South Africa U-19s.
 Dockrell played a further three Youth One Day Internationals in the tournament.

 Dockrell made his debut for Ireland A in 2008.
 The same year he was invited to coaching sessions with Somerset County Cricket Club.